 One alternative is the Middle East Forum's Israel Victory initiative, and it polls well.
 When asked, "Do you agree or disagree with the proposition that "it will only be possible to reach a peace agreement with the Palestinians when they recognize they have lost their war against Israel?"
 Fifty-eight percent agreed.
 This has the makings of a revolution.

-And 77 percent are ready, the next time Hamas attacks from Gaza or Hezbollah from Lebanon, to "Let the IDF win," meaning they want Israeli military operations to continue until the other side recognizes it has lost.
+Moreover, 77 percent are ready to "let the IDF win," the next time Hamas attacks from Gaza or Hezbollah from Lebanon, meaning they want Israeli military operations to continue until the other side recognizes it has lost.
 (That is very much not current Israel Defense Forces policy, which is to halt military operations as soon as the other side agrees to a ceasefire).

 But Israeli leaders are shy to assert this proposition because every American president from Carter to Obama has discouraged them from taking bold steps, insisting on the discredited but pleasantly neutral-sounding land-for-peace formulation.
 Enter Donald Trump.
 The Middle East Forum poll asked about him and 59 percent of Smith's Jewish Israeli sample calls him "certainly the most pro-Israel U.S. president to date."